MalignantCarp/obsidian-word-statistics/README.md

  - WPMA: Words per minute (adjusted), which is equal to the number of words added divided by writing time (this is pretty close to typing speed unless you make a lot of brief stops during writing)
  - NWPM: Net words per minute, which is equal to the net words (words added - words deleted) divided by the duration of the period, minus air.
  - NWPMA: Net words per minute (adjusted), which is equal to the net words divided by writing time.

-### Note
-If the first change that is made to a file to be recorded in history is deletion, the initial word count that will show for that file will be the word count post-deletion.

 ## Planned Features
 - [ ] Non-English language support - The main challenge with this feature is in coming up with some universal regex for counting words.
 Mine is potentially more robust than the internal word counting algorithm, but the internal one is supposedly multi-lingual, which mine is not.
 I will need test cases and breakdowns of what results are obtained and what results _should_ be obtained in order to make the necessary determinations for counting non-English words.